 The following policy is mandatory for Biomedical Optics Express; however authors, reviewers and editors for other OSA Journals may voluntarily comply with the guidelines.
-Implementation of this policy for Biomedical Optics Express will be evaluated in the summer of 2017.
+Implementation of this policy for Biomedical Optics Express will be evaluated in 2018.
 If approved by OSA's Board of Editors, the policy may then be extended to all OSA Journals.

 Conflicts of Interest

 Awareness and proper management of potential conflicts of interest for authors, reviewers and editors is essential to OSA's mission to disseminate and archive optics and photonics knowledge.
 OSA defines a conflict of interest as arising from any relationship authors, reviewers or editors have which interferes with, or could reasonably be perceived as interfering with, the full and objective presentation, peer review, editorial decision-making, or publication of a manuscript.
 Conflicts of interest can be financial or non-financial, professional or personal, and can arise in relation to an organization or an individual.
 Biomedical Optics Express requires full disclosure by authors of all conflicts of interest relevant to a submitted manuscript, which is integral to the transparent reporting of research.